-Although in high altitude, there is a vast area of flat land surrounded by mountains.
+Although at high altitudes, there is a vast area of flat land surrounded by mountains.
 While you drive around the plateau, remember to appreciate the natural landscape and the views from above.

 Do stop in some of the villages for a close-up look at this hideaway of Cretan traditions.

-A Road at the End of The World, the Spectacular Drive f rom Sitia to Toplou and Vai
+A Road at the End of The World, the Spectacular Drive from Sitia to Toplou Monastery and Vai Beach

 Last on our list is – at least for me – the most spectacular road trip in Crete.
 There are no breathtaking hairpin turns, deep cliffs, or dreamy seas underneath…

 And yet, this 24-kilometer drive from Sitia to Toplou and then Vai can be the highlight of your Cretan holidays.
-Do it at sunset, and it will ad special magic to the atmosphere!
+Do it at sunset, and it will add special magic to the atmosphere!